Cablab/Visual-Narrative-Site/README.md

 ## To do
 - Change mouse to bird image
-- Change ball to birds in boid simulation
+- Get boid simulation working
 - Cut audio to clips w/o vocals
 - Optional: find better audio clips for some destinations